');

 About Marion, NY

-Marion is a small community in New York with a population of 1,312 residents.
-The median household income is $53,611 per year, which is near the national average.
-The median age in Marion is 42.4 years.
+Marion is a small town located in New York with a population of 1,312 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $53,611 per year, which is 29% below the national median of $75,149.
+The median age of 42.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Marion Ranks in New York